Poonjar: Ancient palace

 The ancient palace and temples dedicated to Sree Dharma Shastha and Meenakshi are located on the banks of the Meenachil River.
 Raghubir Singh, the famed National Geographic photographer, has published photographs of this temple, nestled in the foothills of the high ranges of Kerala, in National Geographic.

+Notable members of the royal family

+The Poonjar royal family has produced several prominent figures in the 20th century.

+Colonel Goda Varma Raja (G. V. Raja, 1908–1971), a member of the family, married Karthika Thirunal Lakshmi Bayi, senior Rani of Travancore.
+He is widely recognised as the "Father of Tourism in Kerala" for promoting sports and tourism development in the state.

+His elder brother, P. R. Rama Varma Raja (1904–2001), commonly known as the Alakode Raja or Alakkode Thampuran, relocated to northern Kerala following differences with Dewan C. P. Ramaswami Aiyar.
+He purchased extensive land in Alakode (Taliparamba taluk, Kannur district), where he developed agricultural estates.
+A statue in his honour stands in Alakode.
+His life and contributions to regional development are documented in the biography Alakkode Thampuran by K. P. Kesavan Master (Mathrubhumi Books, ISBN 9789359622415).

 Education

 The S.M.V.
 High School, dedicated to the memory of the then Maharaja Sri Moolam Tirunal of Travancore dynasty, was founded in 1913 and was the only school in the region for decades and luminaries of all political, bureaucratic, academic, literary and religious hues who have played formative roles in modern Kerala have passed through its gates.
 Some of the notable names among its alumni are Col. GV Raja, Sri PR Rama Varma Raja (Alacode Raja), Sri PK Vasudevan Nair (former Chief Minister of Kerala), Sri TA Thomman (former Minister of Kerala), Sri CP Ramakrishna Pillai IAS (former Secretary, Govt of Kerala), Sri R Ramachandran Nair IAS (former Chief Secretary, Govt of Kerala), Sri KJ Mathew IAS (former Chief Secretary, Govt of Kerala, etc. The school, as well as five temples, are currently managed by a family trust of the Palace.
 Colonel Goda Varma Raja (G.V.
 Raja), the consort of the Maharani of erstwhile Travancore, Karthika Thirunal Lakshmi Bayi, and brother-in-law of Maharaja Sri Chitra Tirunal, was a member of this family.
 His elder brother was P. R. Rama Varma Raja, who, after a difference of opinion with C. P. Ramaswami Iyer, left Travancore in the late 1930s, and purchased 36000 acre of land in Alakode, Taliparamba taluk of Kannur district.
 He was often referred to as the Alakode Raja.